Sonata-Princeton/SONATA-DEV/sonata/tutorial/Part-1/README.md

 Here, the table `report_packet` is applied in the ingress to clone the packet and table `add_out_header` is applied at the egress to add `out_header` to the cloned packet.
-The metadata field `standard_metadata.instance_type` is used to differentiate between the original and the cloned packets at ingress.
+The metadata field `standard_metadata.instance_type` is used to differentiate between the original and the cloned packets at the egress.
 ```
 control ingress {
 	apply(report_packet);